As a coach or consultant, you’ve probably had to deal with a dreaded late payment from a client or even no-shows at sessions.

 Hope everything is going well.

 I’m reaching out because I still haven’t received a payment for [invoice number] for [amount due].
-This invoice was due on [date], which means it’s now one day overdue.
+This invoice was due on [date].

-You can easily access the invoice via this link:
+You can access the invoice via this link:

 [link]